Jaxsbr/Kids-Game-Prototype-1/README.md

 # Kids Game Prototype

 ## What is this?
 This is a simple JavaScript game using Phaser 3.
-My goal with this game is to see if I could make something fun my kids can play with.
+My goal with this game is to make something fun for young kids.

 ## Game mechanic
 Four shapes are rendered at the corners of the screen.